DanaAlJar/Nanodegree-Project-4-Website-Optimization/README.md

 - replaced querySelectorAll with getElementsByClassName for better performance
 - moved "document.body.scrollTop / 1250" outside the for loop
 - reduced the amount of animated pizzas from 200 to 20
+- moved  calculation of "dx" and "newwidth" outside the for loop in function "changePizzaSizes" and assigned all the elements from "document.getElementsByClassName("randomPizzaContainer")"" to a variable "pizzaContainers"

 MORE INFORMATION ABOUT WEBSITE PERFORMANCE